 Antibiotic resistance testing has revealed alarming rates of resistance, particularly among isolated bacteria.
 Regarding resistance to β-lactams (Céfepime), although the latter has shown some effectiveness against certain enterobacteria, several strains, including Shigella sp (50%), P. mirabilis (33.33%), Citrobacter sp (33, 33%), P. stuartii (28.57%), and Klebsiella sp (10%), presented high resistance.
 This ineffectiveness with respect to β-lactams demonstrates the emergence of worrying resistance.
 These results further corroborate those obtained by Coulibaly et al. (2018).
 They showed that following sensitivity tests on E. coli to antibiotics, the highest rates of resistance were recorded with antibiotic molecules belonging to the beta-lactam family, in particular C3G (Cefotaxime , Ceftazidime, Céfixime and Céfépime), with a resistance rate of 87.5%.

 Regarding resistance to aminoglycosides (Tobramycin, Kanamycin, Amikacin), bacteria such as Shigella sp and Brucella sp showed complete resistance (100%) to Tobramycin, Kanamycin and Amikacin.
 Similarly, the genera Bacillus sp, M. roseus and Plesiomonas sp also showed a 100% resistance rate to Amikacin, while Klebsiella sp showed 50% resistance to this antibiotic.
 Other bacteria, such as S. roseus, P. aeruginosa, S. maltophilia and Pseudomonas sp, showed respective resistance rates of 100%, 54.55%, 42.86% and 7.14% to Kanamycin.
 Additionally, S. roseus and M. roseus have developed complete resistance to Tobramycin.
-These results remain in agreement with those obtained by Coulibaly et al. (2018)
+These results remain in agreement with those obtained by Coulibaly et al. (2018).
 They showed that the study of the sensitivity of P. aeruginosa, isolated from milk, reveals a resistance rate of 100% for Tigecycline and a resistance rate of 66% for Cefepime, Ticarciline, Ticarciline + Clavulanic acid and Piperacillin, with a lower rate of 33.3% for Ceftazidime.

-Furthermore, these results are in accordance with those of Jérôme et al. (2018), who showed in their profile and antibiosensitivity study that Aeromonas, E. coli, Salmonella spp, Shigella and Vibrio spp bacteria were 100% resistant to amoxicilin and amoxicilin + clavulanic acid .
+Furthermore, these results are in accordance with those of Jérôme et al. (2018), who showed in their profile and antibiogram study that Aeromonas, E. coli, Salmonella spp, Shigella and Vibrio spp bacteria were 100% resistant to amoxicilin and amoxicilin + clavulanic acid .

 Similarly, E. coli had high resistance rates to several antibiotics, such as ceftriaxone (53.3%), chloramphenicol (50%), tetracycline (83.3%), erythromycin (100%), nalidixic acid (69.5%), ciprofloxacin (43.3%), cotrimoxazole (83.33%) and colistin (100 %).